James Preserve

 The James Preserve (also known as the Darwin James Preserve) is a nature preserve located on Long Island in the village of Old Brookville in Nassau County, New York, and connected to Greenvale.

+Description

 The 19.4 acre preserve was maintained by The Nature Conservancy prior to being transferred to the North Shore Land Alliance in 2015.
 People infer it was a former farm seeing as there are abandoned buildings, likely barns, with farming tools inside.
 It contains a swamp and a river with a bridge crossing over it.

 A trail within the preserve leads to Valentines Lane, which leads to another nature preserve, Louis C. Clark Sanctuary.